noislabs/docs2/src/randdrop.md

 ### Send the tokens to airdrop to the contract

-The before the claiming can start you need to send the tokens to airdrop to the contract.
-Otherwise the contract won't be able to give the tokens to users that want to claim the randdrop
+Before the claiming can start you need to send the tokens to airdrop to the contract.
+Otherwise the contract won't be able to give the tokens to users that win the randdrop

 ### Claiming phase